paul-sedlmayr/PIDT/content/index.md

 > [!success]- For Teachers
 > xyz
+> - Intervention duration: Using Digital Games for short time periods (< 1 week) is linked to the highest effects.
+However, this does not mean that digital games should only be used for short time periods.
+The excitement around the novelty of a digital game might fade over time.
+Yet, digital games still improve learning achievements over longer time periods (weeks to months).
+> - Platform: In general, computers as well as mobile devices can be suitable platforms for educational games.
+The appropriate platform can be chosen depending on availability, students' learning goals and students' characteristics

 > [!question]- For Parents
-> zu
+> zub

 >[!Danger]- For Game Designers
-> STEM concepts are often complex and multi-dimensional.
+> - Gameplay design: STEM concepts are often complex and multi-dimensional.
 Improvements in gameplay design and game mechanisms improve student's motivation and thus, the construction of knowledge.
+Integrating various information resources and emerging technologies should help to improve the sense of immersion.
+> - Plattform: In general, computers as well as mobile devices are effective platforms for educational games.
+Yet, extending from computers to mobile devices is suggested to increase availability.
+> - Players' characteristics like educational level or personality should be considered in game design to meet individual preferences.

 >[!abstract]- For Reseachers
->summary xy
+>- Gameplay desgin: [[Wang et al. (2023)]] call for improved gameplay design and game mechanisms to improve usability and thus, learning motivation.
+>- Effects of different game types should be further examined.
+Especially for (digital) board games, there is little research, yet promising results.
+>- Learners' characteristics (educational level, inter-individual differences) should be further considered.
+>- Future research should examine the interplay of digital games with other technologies to increase immersion.
+This should increase learning motivation and learning experiences.
+>

 ### Examples of STEM-Games